 Let’s talk about your app’s accessibility

 To work with federal, state, educational and financial customers, your app must be at least WCAG 2.0 Level AA compliant.
 Some countries and businesses are starting to require the newer WCAG 2.1 guidelines released in 2018, and there will be a new major release scheduled for early 2022.
-Not only is it the right thing to do for our aging and disabled users, but if you don’t comply, you are risking the cost of a lawsuit.
+Not only is it the right thing to do for our aging users and users with disabilities, but if you don’t comply, you are risking the cost of a lawsuit.
 Developers who create code for federal agencies have been sued directly in some recent cases.

 Luckily for you, DocuSign’s Signing and Sending experience is WCAG 2.0 Level AA compliant.
 To make sure your app is accessible as well, many tools are available for you.

 One sometimes overlooked way to troubleshoot accessibility issues is to check the browser’s accessibility tree.
 In Firefox and Chrome you can use "Inspect'' or "Inspect Accessibility Properties" of an element to see how the browser is exposing the accessibility information to assistive technology.
 This type of code inspection tells you the name, role, state, value, and ARIA information for that element so you can determine how the browser is interpreting your code to screen readers.